New Faculty: Classroom Support

 If students or your entire class could benefit from consultation with the Writing Center, in 228 Battelle-Tompkins, invite a Writing Consultant to visit your class or include a note about the Center’s services in the syllabus.

 As a global university, American University has a long tradition of welcoming international students and scholars to our campus.
 To assist faculty and students, International Student & Scholar Services, the Academic Support and Access Center, and the College Writing Program (Dept. of Lit.) collaborate to offer the International Student Academic Success Network.
-The academic support team offers academic support based in three unites of the university.
 The Writing Lab in the Academic Support and Access Center specializes in working with students for whom English is not their first language.